Juribe7980/project-2/readme.md

 This visualization shows the rating of the wines through the years of 2011 to 2018 in relation to their price.

-The wine produce in 2011 is the most costly, over 2500 euros, the next was 2014 where a wine was over 1500 euros.
+The wine production in 2011 is the most costly, over 2500 euros, the next was 2014 where a wine was over 1500 euros.